 Bharatpur comprises of large wetlands shallow and marshy.
 This attracts waders, divers and shore birds in large numbers.
 It is the best place to witness large flocks in water and surrounding tree line.
-Encompassing an area of twenty eight square kilometers the bird sanctuary co host predatory mammals, deer, reptiles besides three hundred plus avian.
+Encompassing an area of twenty eight square kilometers the bird sanctuary co-hosts predatory mammals, deer, reptiles besides three hundred plus avian.

 Flowing through the heart of India Chambal River is untouched by urbanity.
 It is one of the most clean rivers, pristine esoteric and magnificent.
 An extensive part of river has been notified as river sanctuary and flows through three states Madhya Pradesh, Uttar Pradesh and Rajasthan.
 The area is characterized by deep sandy ravines with sparse growth of trees.

 The river is home to many interesting creatures namely snout nosed gharial, marsh crocodile, Gangetic river dolphin, fish and turtles.
 The shores abound with birds in their colorful garb.
 Bird watching is the main tourist activity on boat rides.
 Exploring the heartland offers deep insight about the remote confines of India.

 Tigers have made Kanha National Park since they first arrived in India.
 The lush tropical moist deciduous forests proved ideal for the big cat.
 The tiger reserve abounds in prey which is crucial for the survival for

 the big cats.
 The deer can be seen in bright daylight foraging in the grasslands that abound in the reserve.
 The tiger kingdom boasts of more than hundred of these predators.
 Every year the tourist's folk in thousands to see the majestic beast in its natural surroundings.